ULHPC/tutorials/advanced/Python/README.md

 **QUESTIONS**

 * What is the fastest version of Python ?
-* There are both `foss` and `intel` compilation of Python available on Iris cluster.
+* There are both `foss` and `intel` compiled versions of Python available on the Iris cluster.
 Modify your script to compare their execution time.
 Which is the fastest one ?

 **HINT**

 * You can use `module load` command to load a specific version of Python.
-* An example of BATCH script can be found under `tutorials/advanced/Python/example2/example2.sh.answer`
+* An example of a BATCH script can be found under `tutorials/advanced/Python/example2/example2.sh.answer`

 ## Use a library to optimize your code